o3de/o3de.org/content/docs/userguide/mat-shaders-image-lighting.md

+description: ' Learn more about image-based lighting in &ALYlong;. '
+slug: mat-shaders-image-lighting
+title: Image-Based Lighting
+---
 # Image\-Based Lighting<a name="mat-shaders-image-lighting"></a>

 Image\-based lighting is a rendering technique where complex lighting is stored in an environment map that is projected onto a scene\.
 In simple words, a light probe or environment map is just an image on a sphere\.